 I love those garlic pizzas with a white sauce.
 I finally made one yesterday, after seeing a recipe in a Cooking Light newsletter.
-Since we were going to an “adult” dinner (an Oscar’s party my friends were hosting), I made it with spinach, caramelized onions, and bacon on top.
+Since we were going to an “adult” dinner (an Oscar’s party my friends were hosting), I made a Spinach, Bacon and Onion Pizza with White Sauce.

 The pizza crust was nothing special, other than I did put chopped garlic in the dough.
 And I did let it rise twice because I got a last minute dinner invitation after I’d started the first rise.
 I left it out to rise when I left and when I got back, punched it down, covered it, and put it in the frig overnight.
 After a second rise, I pushed and rolled it into a roughly 12 ” circle and then made a rim around the edge to hold the sauce in.